Shalu07Yadav/Speech-to-Text-Summarizer-IOCL/README.md

-# Speech to Text | Meeting summarizer model
+# Speech to Text Summarizing Model
 ---
 ## Description
 * The goal is to make a model which **translates audio from meetings and encodes it to a text file**, which on completion is *summarized* in to a smaller, concise *list of bullet points* covering the entire meeting.
 The initial idea is to implement it through pre-trained models, but the accuracy and efficiency has to take care of.